Pseudodifferential operators and the Connes-Kasparov isomorphism: Introduction

 \begin{theorem*}[See Theorem~\ref{thm-fourier-isomorphism-in-real-rank-one} below] If $G$ has real rank one, then the isomorphism \textup{($**$)} determines isomorphisms

 \end{theorem*}

-The theorem allow us to \emph{directly} compute the $K$-theory of $\PSDO^*_{G,K}$ in terms of tempiric representations (without reference to either the Connes-Kasparov isomorphism or Vogan's theorem), more or less by allowing us to explicitly deform the $C^*$-category given by the right-hand side of the isomorphism in the theorem to the category of tempiric representations.
+The theorem allow us to \emph{directly} compute the $K$-theory of $\PSDO^*_{G,K}$ in terms of tempiric representations (without reference to either the Connes-Kasparov isomorphism or Vogan's theorem).
+Indeed, by composing the isomor\-phisms in the theorem with evaluation at $0$ in each $\mathfrak{a}_P^*$ we obtain a homotopy equivalence from $\PSDO^*_{G,K}$ to the $C^*$-category whose objects are the finite-dimensional unitary representations of $K$ and whose Hom-sets are the finite-dimensional spaces

+and the $K$-theory of the latter may be identified with $R(G)_{\mathrm{tempiric}}$.
 This gives an independent proof of our second theorem above, for real rank-one groups, that does not refer to Vogan's theorem.

 Let us remark, finally, that for any real reductive group $G$, the map ($*$) is readily computed to be